lee3604/obsidian-local-mcp/README_MCP_GUIDE.md

 ---

-## ✨ New Features

-*   **Connection Helper:**
-    *   In the Dashboard, you can copy the exact configuration JSON needed for Claude or Antigravity with one click.
-*   **Self-Test / Diagnostics:**
-    *   Troubleshoot connection issues by running a local self-test directly from the Dashboard.
-*   **Activity Indicator:**
-    *   The "MCP: On" status bar item pulses (blinks) whenever an AI tool reads or accesses your notes, so you always know when your data is being used.
-*   **Folder Restriction:**
-    *   Limit AI access to specific folders (e.g., only "Public").
-Configure this in the Obsidian Settings tab.

----

 ## 🛡️ Tips & Troubleshooting

 *   **Write Permissions:** By default, the plugin is in **Read-only** mode.
 If you want AI to write notes: